Skip to content

 For example, a toasted sandwich with homemade avocado spread and poached egg makes a delicious, sugar-free meal.

-If more than 3/4 of the food in a normal supermarket contains sugar, then suitable meals for the challenge are naturally few and far between.
-However, we have found that it is quite easy to stay sugar-free if you cook a lot yourself.
-Ready meals are full of sugar and therefore a real thorn in the side of a successful sugar fast.
+If more than 3/4 of the food in an ordinary supermarket contains sugar, then suitable meals for the Challenge are naturally scarce.
+In our experience, however, it is quite easy to stay sugar-free if you cook a lot yourself.
+Ready-made meals are full of sugar and therefore a real thorn in the side of a successful sugar fast.

-We have used these meals and snacks, for example, for life without sugar:
+These meals and snacks we have used, for example, for life without sugar:

 • Vegetable noodle soup and served with bruschetta on homemade bread (made from wholemeal spelt flour, egg and ricotta)